Brett-Tanner/Journal/2023/Nov_23.md

 - General

   - [] Leroy's survey thing
-    - Table needs survey name, separate jsonb cols to store responses/Qs and school_id FK
-    - show on invoice confirmation screen but only for external students
-    - one of them is shown only to external who are also first seasonal
+    - Write the logic to decide which kids are shown the surveys
+      - [] And whether they or a sibling has already filled it out
+    - [] Do some processing on the JSON values to make sure they're the correct type (e.g. first seasonal boolean)
+    - [] Maybe include a stats page
   - [] Write the refactoring guide and do some small examples so others can work on it
   - [] In recent invoices, kids who registered then unregistered down to 0 are shown
     - see if we can auto-delete that